 I fear this journey as the Hand of the King will require more of Ned than he is ready to give.
 While the King is his lifelong friend, there is no love lost between the Starks and the Lannisters, and it's unfortunate that the Lannisters are more present at the side of the King that any of his own family.

 The Lannisters were a pretty family, but short on distinction.
 It was noticeable on young Prince Joffrey, who never spoke a word, but held a look on his face that had me seething with dislike.
 Sansa was caught up in the idea of a handsome lad that will enable her to one day be queen.
 I dare say she doesn't even know what that means at the age of 13.
 Cersei, the Queen, can give the impression of a kind, high bred noblewoman, but we learned her secret, one that threatens the entire dynasty.

 The Targaryen siblings are somewhat frightening.
-Viserys seemed a little off in the head and it doesn't seem like his future will be what he believes, even though he has sold his sister to the Dothraki in the hopes of regaining the crown.
+Viserys seemed a little off in the head, and it doesn't seem as if his future will be what he believes, even though he has sold his sister to the Dothraki in the hopes of regaining the crown.
 The Gods help them all if that 'man' ever makes it to the Throne.

-Daenerys seemed to be everything her brother is not, loving, kind and regal.
-To walk into a marriage with a native people such as the Dothraki must have been (as her tears verified) terribly daunting.
+Daenerys seemed to be everything her brother is not, loving, kind, and regal.
+To walk into a marriage with a native people such as the Dothraki must have been (as her tears verified) daunting.
 Something tells me she will remain strong.
-Viserys may say she slouches, but to me her head is held high.
+Viserys may say she slouches, but to me, her head is held high.

 Did they hook you with this method of storytelling?
-What characters stood out for you and leave you yearning for more?
+What characters stood out for you and left you yearning for more?
 Discuss below!